Which city is cheaper, Bratislava or Athens?

 Let's take a look at the differences and similarities between Bratislava and Athens.
 Then, you can decide for yourself which place is better for your next trip.

-Bratislava offers many unique museums, sights, and landmarks that will make for a memorable trip.
+Many visitors head to Bratislava specifically to visit some of its top-rated museums and other sights.
 Despite its small size, the city is packed with interesting sights and attractions.
 A highlight of a visit is exploring the Bratislava Castle.
 Other notable sights include Michael's Gate, the Slovak National Theatre, Grassalkovich Palace, and Primate's Palace & Hall of Mirrors.

-Bratislava offers number of good local restaurants to choose from.
+Bratislava has a delicious restaurant scene that relies on local flavors.
 Slovakian food is hearty and uses a few staple ingredients like cheese and dumplings.
 The dishes are warm and filling on a cool day, so it's nice to step into a cozy restaurant and rest after a day of exploring.
 Popular local dishes include bryndzové halušky (sheep's cheese gnocchi), kapustnica (cabbage soup), and goulash.

-Bratislava has plenty to do after the sun goes down.
+Bratislava has a lively atmosphere and nightlife is popular here.
 The city has grown in popularity as a center for nightlife with many people visiting from nearby Vienna.
 There are a growing number of stag and hen parties around town, but you'll also find sophisticated wine bars and a refined social scene.
 Many of the city's clubs are found in old town around Michalská, Obchodná and Ventúrska streets as well as Hviezdoslavovo and SNP squares.

-If you're looking to go shopping, Athens and Bratislava both offer plenty of spots.
+If you're looking to go shopping, Athens and Bratislava both offer plenty of notable spots.

 Athens has a variety of shopping areas worth visiting.
 Most neighborhoods have a shopping street but head to Ermou Street for some of the city's best shopping.